matrix-org/matrix-spec-proposals/proposals/2140-terms-of-service-2.md

 access token for the Identity Server alongside in the `is_token` key of the same JSON object.
 That is, in the main request object for a `requestToken` request and in the `threepidCreds` object when supplying 3PID credentials (eg. in the `m.email.identity` UI auth stage).
+The server must also relay `M_TERMS_NOT_SIGNED` errors back to the client.
 Exceptions to this are any requests where the only IS operation the Homeserver may perform is unbinding, ie.
 `/_matrix/client/r0/account/deactivate` and
 `/_matrix/client/r0/account/3pid/delete`, in which case the unbind will be